Linear-cost unbiased posterior estimates for crossed effects and matrix factorization models via couplings: Introduction

 The remaining part of the article is organized as follows: after briefly presenting the objectives of the paper and the three running examples that motivate our research in Section \ref{sec:mot}, we review how to exploit couplings to obtain unbiased estimates in Section \ref{sec:backg}.
-The main theoretical results are presented in Section \ref{sec:bound}: we provide bounds on the expected number of iterations needed for coalescence of coupled chains and specialize it for different classes of Markov chains.
+In particular, Section \ref{sec:methodology} discusses the use of couplings for BGSs.
+The main theoretical results are presented in Section \ref{sec:bound}: we provide bounds on the expected number of iterations needed for coalescence of coupled chains, as well as on the tails of such coalescence times, with important implications for parallel computations.
 We apply the methodology and the theoretical results to Gaussian crossed random effect models in Section \ref{sec:crem}, generalized linear mixed models (GLMMs) with crossed effects in Section \ref{sec:ngcrem} and to PMF models in Section \ref{sec:pmf}.
-Section \ref{sec:methodology} discusses some methodological aspects related to couplings of BGS with conditionally independent blocks.
-The code to reproduce the simulations reported in this paper can be found at \href{ https://github.com/paoloceriani/couplings_bgs}{https://github.com/paoloceriani/couplings\_bgs}.
+The code to reproduce the simulations reported in this paper can be found at \href{https://github.com/paoloceriani/couplings_bgs}{github.com/paoloceriani/coupling\_bgs}.
+Proofs, additional results and simulations are deferred to the supplement.